-The tables that follow show the impact on the MMA's net result and equity for each category of financial instrument held by the MMA at the end of the reporting period.
+The tables on page 75 show the impact on the MMA's net result and equity for each category of financial instrument held by the MMA at the end of the reporting period.
 If the above movements were to occur.